Old North Sacramento station

-Old North Sacramento is a planned train station that will be a stop on Altamont Corridor Express and Amtrak California's San Joaquin services.
+Old North Sacramento is a planned train station that will be a stop on Altamont Corridor Express and Amtrak California's Gold Runner services.
 The station is located near the intersection of El Monte Avenue and Acoma Street.
 To be constructed as part of the Valley Rail project, it is expected to open by 2029.
-The Sacramento RT Light Rail Globe station is located nearby to the east.
+The SacRT light rail Globe station is located nearby to the east.